levilindsey/dandelions/README.md

 _Just a baby in a meadow collecting dandelions._

+This was just a very simple exploration of using character rigs in Unity.

-Model, rig, and animations were made from scratch in Blender.
+The model, rig, and animations were made from scratch in Blender.

 ## Controls